Davey782/IT-Home-Lab/Windows/Remote-Desktop-RDP/README.md

 1. Enabled Remote Desktop on Windows.
 2. Verified the user account was allowed to access the computer through Remote Desktop.
 3. Found the windows IP address.
-4. Connected from kali using xfreerdp.
+4. Troubleshooted firewall issue.
-5. Troubleshooted a firewall issue.
+5. Connected from kali using xfreerdp.
 6. Verified successful remote administration.

 ---